netgiro/netgiro.github.io/checkout.md

 ### **Provider can confirm cart in 3 ways (`CustomerId` param on `InsertCart`):
 - If provider specified **ServerCallback** as `ConfirmationType` (`CallbackUrl` has to be specified)
 	- **this is only possible if POS is connected with server which can receive callback from Netgiro api**
-	- Provider gets callback from server that loan is created
+	- Provider gets callback from server that payment is created
-	- Provider doesn't need to confirm cart, just calls `CheckCart` periodically and checks if loan is created (or canceled if customer rejected)
+	- Provider doesn't need to confirm cart, just calls `CheckCart` periodically and checks if payment is created (or canceled if customer rejected)

 - If provider specified **Automatic** as `ConfirmationType`
-	- Server automatically creates loan after customer confirmation
+	- Server automatically creates payment after customer confirmation
-	- Provider doesn't need to confirm cart, just calls `CheckCart` periodically and checks if loan is created (or canceled if customer rejected)
+	- Provider doesn't need to confirm cart, just calls `CheckCart` periodically and checks if payment is created (or canceled if customer rejected)

 - If provider specified **Manual** as `ConfirmationType`
 	- Server creates reservation after customer confirmation
 	- Provider calls `CheckCart` periodically and checks if reservation is created (or canceled if customer rejected)
-	- When `CheckCart` returns that reservation is created, provider needs to call `ConfirmCart` to create loan
+	- When `CheckCart` returns that reservation is created, provider needs to call `ConfirmCart` to create payment

 <br><br>
 ## InsertCart